 - First of the harvest

-In 2020 Windcrest Farm offers Red Hawaiian Turmeric which has a sweet taste and Indira Yellow Turmeric, an Indian variety perfect for authentic Indian style spice blends (like masalas or curries).
+In 2021 Windcrest Farm offers Red Hawaiian Turmeric which has a sweet taste and Indira Yellow Turmeric, an Indian variety perfect for authentic Indian style spice blends (like masalas or curries).
 Indira Yellow has bright yellow interior and a more assertive turmeric flavor.
 This year we will also offer White Mango Turmeric - all the benefits with no orange stain!

 How to preserve fresh turmeric